-Fossil fuel sector: Targets shall cover at least 95% of long-and short-term corporate loans to companies in the fossil fuel sector.
-Fls should disclose the percentage of fossil fuel lending covered in the target wording for transparency and comparability.
-In the context of this project, coal companies are defined as companies with greater than 5% of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations, and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).38 Oil and gas companies are defined as companies that derive more than 30% of revenues from the exploration, extraction, refining, transportation and distribution, storage, retailing, marketing, trading, or power, heat, or cooling production from oil and gas.39
+- Fossil fuel sector: Long-term corporate loan SBTs shall cover 95 percent of long-term lending to fossil fuel companies.
+In the context of this project, coal companies are defined as companies with greater than 5 percent of revenues from thermal coal mining, exploration and drilling, mining services, processing, trading, transport and logistics, equipment manufacturing, operations, and maintenance (O&M) services, engineering, procurement and construction (EPC) services, transmission and distribution of coal-fired electricity, coal to liquids (Ctlg) and coal to gas (CtG).38 Oil and gas companies are defined as companies that derive more than 30 percent of revenues from the exploration, extraction, refining, transportation and distribution, storage, retailing, marketing, trading, or power, heat, or cooling production from oil and gas.
+39 - All other sectors: Financial institutions shall cover at a minimum 67 percent of their lending activities to companies in all other sectors.